-It is also important that policies reflect the differences in approach required to ensure services are culturally appropriate, and respectful and responsive to the cultural differences, beliefs and practices of the patient population being served.
+This policy recognises as required by the statutory guidance under the use of force act that It is important that the differences in approach required to ensure services are culturally appropriate, and respectful and responsive to the cultural differences, beliefs and practices of the patient population being served becomes part of practise.
 This should include understanding of cultural identity and heritage, and the discrimination faced by many people from black and minority ethnic backgrounds, in particular by black men.
 In the context of use of force one needs to consider the needs of inclusion health groups i.e people who are socially excluded, this includes people who experience homelessness, people with drug and alcohol 19 dependence, or victims of modern slavery.
-They typically experience multiple overlapping risk factors and poor health (such as poverty, violence and complex trauma), experience stigma and discrimination which leads to use of force having a particularly disproportionate effect on them ...
+They typically experience multiple overlapping risk factors and poor health (such as poverty, violence and complex trauma), experience stigma and discrimination which leads to use of force having a particularly disproportionate effect on them ..